More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Materials and Methods

 \subsection{Participants}

 A total of 62 (30F) Cantonese speakers with no known neurological disorders was recruited.
-These individuals were aged between 60 and 70 (mean $= 65.2 \pm 3.03$).
+These individuals were aged 60 -- 70 ($M$ = 65.2, $SD$ = 3.0).
 Each participant was cognitively normal per MoCA-HK, adjusted for education years \cite{Wong2015MontrealCognitiveAssessment}.
-Subjective cognitive decline was assessed using the 14-item Subjective Cognitive Decline Scale (SCDS) \cite{Tsai2021DevelopmentSubjectiveCognitive}.
-Pure-tone audiometry was conducted to measure the hearing thresholds.
+Degree of SCD was assessed using the 14-item Subjective Cognitive Decline Scale (SCDS) \cite{Tsai2021DevelopmentSubjectiveCognitive}.
+SCDS scores ranged from 14 to 58 out of 60 ($M$ = 34.6, $SD$ = 11.3).
+Hearing thresholds were measured by Pure-Tone Audiometry (PTA).
 Written informed consent was obtained from all participants.